cavaunpeu/willwolf.io-source/content/pages/consulting.md

 Template: page
 Image: images/will.jpg

-As time permits, I am available for consulting and advisory work in the following areas:
+As time permits, and not in conflict with any full-time employ I might hold, I am available for consulting and advisory work in the following areas:

 # 1️⃣ Machine learning